 - 4-strokes are more fuel-efficient

 The larger the engine size, the less of an option you get.
-At 150cc, you’re going to get a 4-stroke, so you don’t have to overthink this unless you’re looking more in the moped size range.
+At 150cc, you’re going to get a 4-stroke, so you don’t have to overthink this unless you’re looking more in the moped, 50cc size range when you’re ready to buy a scooter.

 - Carburated fuel injection is simpler to work on and cheaper.